 By Lauren Birchfield Kennedy of the National Partnership for Women & Families.

-Lauren Birchfield Kennedy is the senior health policy counsel at the National Partnership for Women & Families.
+Lauren Birchfield Kennedy is the Director of Health Policy at the National Partnership for Women & Families.
 Kennedy advises the National Partnership’s health policy agenda and oversees advocacy strategy for key policy priorities, including Affordable Care Act implementation and insurance market reform.
 She has an extensive background in women’s health policy and expertise in health programs serving lower income women, including Medicaid and the Title X family-planning program.
 Kennedy holds a law degree from Harvard Law School and a B.A. from UCLA.
 She splits time between D.C. and Massachusetts, all the while dreaming of her native California.